Young Adult Mental Health & Substance Abuse Treatment Centers

 9.8% of 21- and 22-year-olds use Adderall without a prescription.

 Young adults sometimes think that because stimulants come in pill form and are prescribed by doctors, they are safe to take, even if you don’t have your own prescription.
-However, the misuse of stimulants—both prescription and illegal—can have serious psychological and physical effects.
-The physical side effects of stimulants include the following:
+However, stimulant drug abuse—involving both prescription stimulants and illicit stimulant drugs—can have serious psychological and physical effects.
+There are both physical and psychological effects of stimulant drugs, as well as short-term effects of stimulants and long-term effects of stimulants that arise over time.

 • Increased respiratory rate